sloth-guy/Scrum/Scrum/MOC - Scrum Team.md

 ## members

-a Scrum team is a cohesive unit of professionals focused on the [[product goal]] and consist of:
+A scrum team is a cohesive unit of professionals focused on the [[product goal]] and consist of:
 - one [[product owner]]
 - one [[scrum master]]
 - multiple [[developers]]

+## hierarchy
-there are no sub-teams of hierarchies. scrum teams are cross-funktional, meaning, the members have all the skills necessary to create value each [[sprint]].
+There are no sub-teams of hierarchies. scrum teams are cross-funktional, meaning, the members have all the skills necessary to create value each [[sprint]].
 They are also self-managing, meaning they internally decide who does what, when and how.

+## size
+A scrum team is small enough to remain nimble and large enough to complete significant work within a [[sprint]], typically 10 of fewer people.
+If a scrum team becomes to large they should consider reorganizing into multiple cohesive Scrum Teams, each focused on the same [[product]]

 ## values
 A Scum Team should be proficient in living five values: